sdcslyz/SummerProj_ZJU/README.md

 >    + Shallow Semantic Feature
 >    + Deep Mining Feature
 > 5. Ensemable Classifier
+> 6. Experiment Results
-> 6. How to Run the Project
+> 7. How to Run the Project